 In Indian poetry the ‘Koel’ is a melodious symbol and the Sanskrit root of Koel is “Kokila’.
 Both very popular names for girls in India.

-Listening to the Koel, after all these years, reminded me of challenges and serene mornings that had inadvertently tiptoed into mundane affairs.
+Here I was in another country and listening to the Koel, after all these years, reminded me of serene mornings that had inadvertently tiptoed into mundane affairs of present existence.